 What’s the difference between cured meat and charcuterie?

 Well, charcuterie is a French term for a type of cooking that focuses on prepared meat products primarily from pork.
-It was developed as a way to preserve the meat before refrigeration came into the mix.
+It developed as a way to preserve the meat before refrigeration came into the mix.
 This includes products like bacon, ham, sausage, pâté, and much more.
 Technically your charcuterie board is a charcuterie, cheese, and whatever else you put on it, board.

 So, they’re not different.
 The term charcuterie includes cured meat in its definition.